mrfdev/CMI/Resources/FAQ/cmi-running-1.17.1.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Note ahead.

-- This is about CMI 9 and Spigot or Paper server version 1.17.1 mainly, apply to 1.16.5 and other lower versions accordingly.
+- This is made for CMI 9 and a Spigot or Paper server on version 1.17.1.
+Apply steps to other (lower) versions accordingly.
-- CMI version 9.0.5.x is considered the Stable version you can run on a live production environment.
-It is stable enough for 1.17.1, if you want to run it live that's fine.
-But backup your data and test things first!
-- CMILib will try to automatically download and attempt to replace older CMILib jars.
-This is okay.
-If it fails, you can do this manually as well.
-- Zrips' libraries and other resources are linked below.
+- CMILib will be required.
+Zrips' libraries and other resources are linked below.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup